Go ahead and tilt your mobile the right way (portrait). The kool kids don't use landscape...

 SAC 2: Write a creative response + a written explanation (~800-1000 words or, if in the form of an oral presentation ~4-6 minutes).

-Purpose: The ultimate goal is to demonstrate your understanding of how the author attempts to persuade the reader to agree with his or her contention.
+Purpose: The ultimate goal is to demonstrate your understanding of how the author constructs their argument in an attempts to persuade the reader to agree with his or her contention.
 Here you analyse a variety of different forms of publication, from opinion articles, editorials, speeches to cartoons and diagrams.
-See 'How the author intends to persuade their readers'here.
+Learn more on 'How the author intends to persuade their readers' blog post here.

-Purpose: In the last part of Area of Study 2, students must prepare an oral presentation based on a topic debated in the media.
+Purpose: Students must prepare an oral presentation based on a topic debated in the media.
 It has to have appeared recently, which means it can only be a topic that has appeared in the media since September the previous year.
 This section pushes you to research and form a stance on the issue, where you will then write your own persuasive speech using the skills you have gained from studying 'Analysing Argument'.
 On top of that, you will need to focus on your delivery of the speech, which includes things like tone, pace, eye-contact, and much more!
 If you're curious to learn more, have a look through some of our posts on Oral Presentation ideas for inspiration!

-SAC: A sustained oral piece (~4-6 minutes) that presents a point of view relating to an issue currently in the media + a written explanation (~300-500 words) explaining your decisions made in the planning process, and how these demonstrate understanding of argument and persuasive language.
+SAC: A sustained oral piece (~4-6 minutes) that presents a point of view relating to an issue currently in the media + a written explanation (~300-500 words) explaining your decisions made in the planning process, and how these demonstrate your efforts in attempting to persuade the audience.